-- Chairman of the County Council: Lionel Barnard is the apolitical guardian of the interests of all members of the Council and its processes as well as being its principal non-political representative.
+- Chairman of the County Council: Pete Bradbury is the apolitical guardian of the interests of all members of the County Council and its processes, as well as being its principal non-political representative.

-Read more about the role of the Chairman.
+Read more about the role of the Chairman (PDF, 50KB).

-The West Sussex Cabinet (the 'Executive') has 8 members selected from the Conservative majority.
-The Cabinet proposes the key policy decisions of the Council, which are subject to agreement by the full County Council.
+The West Sussex Cabinet (the 'Executive') has ten members selected from the Conservative majority.
+The Cabinet proposes the key policy decisions of the County Council, which are subject to agreement by the full County Council.
 Each member is allocated a portfolio of work for which they take personal responsibility.
-Most decisions will be made by Cabinet Members individually.
+Most decisions will be made by cabinet members individually.

-- Leader of the County Council: Louise Goldsmith
+- Leader of the County Council: Paul Marshall

-Four select committees have been set up to provide an independent check on the way the County Council provides its services.
+Five scrutiny committees have been set up to provide an independent check on the way the County Council provides its services.
 Members are drawn from all political parties.
-The Health and Adult Social Care Select Committee provides independent monitoring of health services activities in West Sussex.
+The Health and Adult Social Care Scrutiny Committee provides independent monitoring of health services activities in West Sussex.

 - Regulation, Audit and Accounts Committee (deals with audit, accounts and regulatory functions)